 The Audit Committee Report

-The Audit Committee consists of at least three, but no more than five, independent directors, whereby at least one member must be a designated financial expert who is able to review the accuracy and reliability of the financial reports.
-In 2018, the Committee convened 16 times, when the majority of incumbent directors attended all the meetings, to discuss on related matters with the management, the Company’s internal auditors and external auditors.
-This includes the meetings that were conducted together with the Risk Management Committee to share information to ensure that their duties on monitoring the Company’s activities were in line with each other.
-In 2018, the Committee’s principal activities are as follows.
+The Audit Committee consisted of 4 independent directors, all of whom were designated financial experts who are able to review the accuracy and reliability of financial statements.
+In 2020, the Committee convened 13 times which included a meeting that was conducted together with the Risk Management Committee, and the majority of incumbent directors attended all the meetings to discuss related matters with the management, the Company’s internal and external auditors.
+This included the meetings with the Risk Management Committee to share information to ensure that their duties on monitoring the Company’s activities were appropriate for dynamic risk.
+In 2020, the Committee’s principal activities were as follows:

 (1) Review of Financial Reports

-The Committee reviewed the Company’s quarterly and annual financial statements, together with the management and the external auditor, namely, the State Audit Office of the Kingdom of Thailand, to ensure the statements’ accuracy, completeness, and compliance with all relevant laws and regulations as well as generally accepted accounting standards, including International Financial Reporting Standards (IFRS).
-The Committee also provided recommendations in regard to the Company’s Management Discussion and Analysis (MD&A) to provide an analysis of the factors affecting the Company’s operation and financial statements.
+The Committee reviewed the Company’s quarterly and annual financial statements together with the management and the external auditor [PricewaterhouseCoopers ABAS Limited (PwC)] to ensure the statements’ accuracy, completeness, and compliance with all relevant laws and regulations as well as generally accepted accounting standards.
+The Committee also provided recommendations in regard to the Company’s Management’s Discussion and Analysis (MD&A) to provide an analysis of the factors affecting the Company’s operation and financial statements.

-The Committee reviewed and endorsed the assessment results of the Company’s system of internal controls.
-This review comprised an assessment questionnaire, as required by the Securities and Exchange Commission of Thailand (SEC), which found that the Company had incorporated a proper internal control system.
-The Committee promoted a proactive approach in internal auditing and also continued to encourage a continuous implementation of the preventive controls which help to prevent or reduce the business risks which may have an unfavourable impact on the Company.
+The Committee reviewed and endorsed the assessment results of the Company’s internal control system.
+This review comprised an assessment questionnaire as required by the Securities and Exchange Commission of Thailand (SEC), which found that the Company had incorporated a proper internal control system.
+The Committee promoted a proactive approach in internal auditing while taking into account the key risks and crucial lessons learned, and also continued to encourage a continuous implementation of the preventive controls which helped to prevent or reduce the business risks which may have an unfavorable impact on the Company.

 (3) Review of Connected Transactions or Transactions with Potential Conflicts of Interest

-The Committee reviewed the connected transactions or transactions with potential conflicts of interest prior to the Board’s consideration to ensure that they are reasonable and beneficial to the Company and the shareholders, particularly the minority shareholders.
-The Committee also reviewed the disclosure of the transactions and viewed that the transactions were correctly and completely disclosed, that the price and the conditions were fair, and that the transactions were appropriately approved by the management or the Board of Directors prior to their commencement.
+The Committee reviewed the connected transactions or transactions with potential conflicts of interest prior to the Board’s consideration to ensure that they were reasonable and beneficial to the Company and the shareholders, particularly the minority shareholders.
+The Committee also reviewed the disclosure of the transactions and viewed that the transactions had been correctly and completely disclosed, that the prices and conditions were fair, and that the transactions had been appropriately approved by the management or the Board of Directors prior to their commencement.

 (4) Review of Compliance with Laws and Related Regulations

-The Committee reviewed the Company’s and the subsidiaries’ performance in terms of their compliance with the securities and exchange laws, SET’s regulations, including other related laws, both Thai laws, and other countries’ laws, in which the PTTEP Group operates or invests in.
-The Committee also acknowledged the compliance report relating to the Company’s and our subsidiaries’ business operations, as reported by the Compliance Department, in addition to the other compliance audit results as reported by the Internal Audit Division.
+The Committee reviewed PTTEP Group’s compliance with the securities and exchange laws, SET’s regulations, including other related laws, both Thai laws and the laws of other countries in which the PTTEP Group operates or invests in.
+The Committee also acknowledged the compliance report relating to the Company’s and our subsidiaries’ business operations, as prepared by the Governance, Compliance, and Internal Control Department, in addition to the other compliance audit results reported by the Internal Audit Division.